|The Mysteries of Burlington, Wisconsin

 Fact: The two stones are often found mixed together creating beautiful patterns.
 They are found wherever there are COPPER

 The name azurite comes from its beautiful blue color (azul means blue in Arabic).
-The ancient Egyptians used it as a make-up for the
+The ancient Egyptians used it as a make-up for

 Azurite is believed to fortify memory and intellectual receptivity.
 It is believed to help ease rheumatism.

 Malachite is ALSO believed to ease rheumatism.
-It is a symbol of creativity and is used to make one conscience of fears and desires.
+It is a symbol of creativity and is used to make one conscience of fears and

 It is also good for lending extra energy to magickal spells, guards against negativity and depression, calms and soothes.
-Enhances

-stimulates thyroids, aids in weight reduction, protects during travel.
+creative ideas, stimulates thyroids, aids in weight reduction, protects during travel.

 Iron Pyrite is also known as 'fools gold' for it often fooled the

 early gold miners.
-Iron Pyrite crystals are used as amulets by
+Iron Pyrite crystals are used as amulets

 Iron Pyrite is a very protective stone on all levels.
 Should be